mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 If you get out, the story is over.
 Don’t give up. *[Laughter.]*

 If you want to be a Rinzai Zen [center], I wish I could, but... maybe next life.
 I like very much this powerful, strong *[unintelligible]*.
 But if I do imitate Rinzai’s way, no one believes me! *[Laughter.]* So I give up!
 Katagiri must be Katagiri, okay?
-I don’t have any capability to combine Rinzai and Soto, like Maezumi Roshi.
-He is very smart ... *[unintelligible]* can show this is Rinzai, and this is Soto, this is Buddhism.
+I don’t have any capability to combine Rinzai and Sōtō, like Maezumi Roshi.
+He is very smart ... *[unintelligible]* can show this is Rinzai, and this is Sōtō, this is Buddhism.
 That’s pretty good.
 But I can’t do this.

 Well, I think I should stop.